mcdulltii/C-Experiments/corrupt/README.md

 - After inputting the correct string, the executable prints "Flag: W", which is the found hex array in the executable

 - Hex array is encoded?
-The executable actually accepts a string input with more characters appended to the previous string input after 50 bytes
+The executable actually accepts a string input with more characters appended to the previous string input until 50 bytes

 - Decompiling the hexdump of the binary shows one byte used as XOR, and another byte used as SUB